 In the third article, the authors state “Screening any population for substance abuse raises key legal and ethical concerns: how one can inquire about an individual’s alcohol and drug use while continuing to respect that person’s autonomy and privacy.
 Screening of older adults for substance abuse brings these concerns into particularly sharp focus . . .
 This paper] examines how the issues of autonomy and privacy (or confidentiality) affect the way providers working with older adults may screen for substance use problems.
 [It] discusses the relationship between patient or client autonomy and the provider’s obligation to inform and counsel the older individual about the health risks of alcohol or other drug use [as well as] privacy of information about substance use problems.”
 The paper specifically addresses “How a provider can keep accurate records and communicate with others concerned about the older individual’s welfare without disclosing information . . .” inappropriately.

 This course serves as an excellent resource for mental health professionals who would like to build or refresh their knowledge about legal and ethical issues in assessment and screening.
-For licensed professionals who are required to complete continuing education in law and ethics, this course provides insight into a specialized area of practice and may be a refreshing change from other courses in the area a legal and ethical issues.
+For licensed professionals who are required to complete continuing education in law and ethics, this course provides insight into a specialized area of practice and maybe a refreshing change from other courses in the area a legal and ethical issues.

 This course contains content regarding federal law, including 42 U.S.C. § 290dd-2.
 “Confidentiality of Alcohol and Drug Abuse Patient Records” are contained in 42 CFR Part 2 (Vol. 42 of the Code of Federal Regulations, part 2).
 This content is specifically required for license renewal for substance abuse counselors, social workers and other counselors in a number of states.

 Chemical dependency counselors, substance abuse counselors, psychologists, social workers, mental health counselors and marriage and family therapists can benefit from this course.
 This course may also be helpful for other practitioners, such as midwives and dieticians and nutritionists who also need continuing education in the area of ethics and who need to practice the principle of confidentiality.
-Most states that require continuing education courses for licensed professionals require ethcis courses.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn about ethics, confidentiality and legal issues.
+Most states that require continuing education courses for licensed professionals require ethics courses.
+This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn about ethics, confidentiality, and legal issues.

 The publication is written in simple, easy to read terms, that provide enough detail to help a licensed chemical dependency counselor (LCDC) or other mental health professional increase their knowledge of ethics, confidentiality and how to avoid ethical problems.
-It was specifically designed to meet license renewal requirements for LCDCs in Texas, however it is equally appropriate for other counselors, social workers, psychologists and substance abuse specialists.
+It was specifically designed to meet license renewal requirements for LCDCs in Texas, however, it is equally appropriate for other counselors, social workers, and substance abuse specialists.

 This continuing education course serves as an excellent resource for licensed chemical dependency counselors, licensed clinical social workers, licensed psychologists, interns, licensed chemical dependency counselors, and other licensed therapists who require continuing education in ethics and must follow rules of confidentially in their practice.